agisga/coding_notes/AWS.md

 ```
 source activate python3
-# or something other than python3, see README for other options
+# or something other than python3, see README for other options, e.g., tensorflow_p36
 jupyter notebook
 ```